 Five days later you’re sitting in front of the TV eating a pint of Haagen Das with another back-up pint in the freezer.

 That’s your own voice.
 The demon doesn’t taunt.
 It’s far to sophisticated.
-It would never stoop to such tactics.
-But this kind of self talk can easily take you to a dark place, where the demon leads and you always follow.
+It would never lower itself to insults.
+But this kind of self talk can easily take you to a dark place, where the demons lead and you always follow.

 You learn that you cannot compromise with this enemy.
-And you learn it the hard way.
+You learn it the hard way.

-But you are a fighter.
-A former boxer.
+But you’re a fighter.
+A former Golden Gloves boxer.
 You have trophies and medals out the ass to remind you.
 So you get back to meal prepping.
 You get back on a schedule.
-You resolve to fight harder.
+You resolve to fight harder this time.
 You keep busy because you know what they say about idle hands.
 But they know eventually a weekend will come where you have nothing to do.
 Nothing to occupy your time.

 But they whisper…